vgoel-fw/Dolus/README.md

 ## Implemented

-- Twelve-factor, versioned taxonomy with Second/Ninth Circuit framework references and review questions.
+- Corpus with Second/Ninth Circuit framework references and review questions.
-- Local draft extraction, editable factor statuses/specificity, and exact supporting passages.
+- Draft extraction, editable factor statuses/specificity, and exact supporting passages.
-- Optional server-side Anthropic extraction, selected explicitly in the UI.
+- Optional Anthropic extraction, selected in UI.
-- Same-circuit-first retrieval; exact procedural posture and defendant-scope filtering; transparent factor/TF-IDF scoring.
+- Same-circuit-first retrieval with procedural posture and defendant-scope filtering,TF-IDF scoring.
-- Side-by-side comparison grid with source passages, ruling evidence, known distinctions, and source links.
+- Comparison grid with source passages, ruling evidence, distinctions, and links for high-fidelity.
-- SQLite case/evidence graph, narrative term vectors, saved matters, and reviewer audit records.
+- SQLite case/evidence graph, narrative vectors, saved matters, and reviewer audit records.
-- Case-deduplicated conjunctive cohorts, separate synthetic/real modes, Wilson intervals, and suppression below 20 binary scienter outcomes.
-- Corpus import, human review admission, CourtListener staging CLI, and authorized SCAC CSV cross-reference queue.
+- CourtListener CLI, and SCAC CSV cross-reference queue.
 - JSON and Markdown research exports, responsive interface, text/Markdown uploads, and source inspection.

 ## Data and present limits

-The initial corpus contains **6 public opinion excerpt records**, all awaiting attorney review, plus **18 explicitly fictional fixtures** and 4 synthetic inputs.
-These are not a comprehensive research corpus.
-Source excerpt matching verifies internal consistency, not external authenticity.
-Review requires checking the original opinion, posture, defendant coverage, ruling, quotation context, and subsequent treatment.
+The initial corpus contains **6 public opinion excerpt records** plus **18 fictional fixtures** and 4 synthetic inputs.
+Review requires checking the original opinion, posture, defendant coverage, ruling, quotation context, and treatment on top.

-The local extractor is a conservative keyword baseline.
-It can miss negation scope and overlapping concepts.
-It is not a validated production tagger; the included synthetic evaluation exposes those limitations.
-Narrative retrieval uses TF-IDF, not learned semantic embeddings.
-The optional LLM call has not been live-tested without credentials.
-Authentication, multi-user authorization, encrypted backups, a citator, full-text ingestion normalization, and large-corpus performance are not implemented.
-This server binds to localhost and is not an internet deployment.

-Real comparisons are initially empty by design: the public seed cases have not been approved by a securities litigator.
-Synthetic outcomes never contribute to real rates.
-Appellate opinions are separate from trial-court motion rulings.
-Eventual settlement/dismissal metadata never substitutes for a scienter ruling.
+Real comparisons are initially empty by design for lawyer approval, and the synthetic outcomes don't contribute to real rates.
+Appellate opinions are separate from trial-court motion rulings, and cases with settlement/dismissal metadata don't substitutes for a distinct scienter ruling from the backend.

 ## Optional LLM